Esurielt/spirit-seeker-site/src/site/notes/00 Player Guide/Character Creation.md

 Laramesis the Twin-faced Messenger

-Khaletaleia the Mistress of Slumber
+Kha-taleia the Mistress of Slumber

 Thothemer the Vault Keeper

-Eoluxe the Defying Trickster
+Eolux the Defying Trickster

 Zemyra the Fair Mother